galactic2005/PEModUtils/Documentation/color.md

 Returns a hexadecimal number converted from a integer number.

+### getCharacterIconColorHex(character: string)

+Returns a character's icon color in the hexadecimal format.

 ### getClientRGBFromStrum(strumNoteID: integer, usePixelRGB?: boolean = false)

 Returns a client's RGB preference from a specified strum line as a string hex value.
 Any version of Psych Engine below 0.7.0 will return a table consisting of nil instead.